Trends in the use of performance fees in the asset management industry

 The shift towards an increase in the use of performance fees is occurring within an overall trend of decreasing fees for asset managers, largely due to the popularity of passive investing strategies.
 As more money moves to managers and vehicles using anon-active approaches, pressure is exerted on fees charged by active managers.
 For instance, Fidelity’s launch of no-fee index funds in 2018 has, along with moves by other passive asset managers to reduce or eliminate fees, caused many institutional investors to seek fee reductions from their active managers.

 Another sign of this trend comes from the commissions front, where Charles Schwab has eliminated commissions entirely for some customers.
 While asset managers’ billing strategies aren’t directly affected because they don’t charge commissions, Schwab’s move does demonstrate the push to cut costs wherever possible that is rippling through the investment industry.
+You can also buy sildenafil drugs without a commission and with a good discount.
 As asset managers find their fee-charging practices subject to ever more rigorous scrutiny, the ability of performance fees to justify themselves via their direct relationship to client returns has added impetus to the adoption of such fees.

 Another trend we’ve noticed is the attempt to increase fee standardization by consultants working for large investment clients.
 This effort has been resisted, to some degree, by asset managers who prefer that their fee structures remain as they are.
 Still, given the prevalence of the use of consulting firms to select and manage asset manager relationship by many major investors, this trend is one to keep an eye on.